BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/chariots.md

 Any kills the Chariot makes in Combat (not Impact Hits) are associated to the Hero.

 A Hero who has been upgraded to ride a Chariot may choose to Dismount in the same manner as a Cavalry model (see [page 69](cavalry.md#dismounting-52-53)); however, the effect of doing so may differ between the specific types of Chariot, and will be listed in the profile for the Chariot.
-Chariots and Heroes